kimjoar/pacman/readme.md

 * Deploy via rsync.
 * Staying out of your way.

-While there are many static site generators, few are made for large sites with many files.
-The main problem is in development mode, where many static site generators regenerate all files when a single file changes.
-If you have a lot of files, this means waiting a few seconds before you can see your changes in the browser.

 Pacman has two distinct modes: dev mode and build mode.

 * **In dev mode**, all files are served on the fly, without recompilation.
 * **In build mode**, all files are processed and all assets are packed, producing a directory that can be uploaded to your server.

-Pacman also has built-in support for deploying via `rsync`.

-With `rsync` you can deploy your site by only uploading those files which have changed.
-Fast!

-### Install and setup
+### Install

-To install pacman, use NPM:
+To install pacman, use npm:

     $ npm install pacman -g

+### Setup

-By default, Pacman should be used in a directory with the following structure (which can be changed to your liking):
+Pacman could be used in a directory with the following structure:

     mysite/
         config.js        -- the pacman config file (more on this later)